sonatard/terminal-color-theme/README.md

 ```

-# if you make new color-theme
+# if you make a new color-theme
 ## convert_mintty_ansi_color_to_bash_ansi_color.sh
 convert .minttyrc to sh
 ```sh